New York Helicopter Tour RoutesBuy tickets now

 Below you can find descriptions of some different flights on offer, three of the routes are also shown on the map.
 There are no more flights on Sundays that depart from Manhattan.
 This means, though, that the other days do sell out faster, so reserve your spot before you travel to New York.

 Manhattan Sky, Scenic and Grand Island Helicopter Tour

 The route with the yellow line is called the Scenic tour.
-It takes the same route as the Sky Tour, marked with the red line, but this helicopter tour continues on, further towards Harlem.
+It takes the same route as the Sky Tour, marked with the red line, but this helicopter tour continues, further towards Harlem.
 You may even see Yankee Stadium.
-This tour takes approximately 18 minutes and costs about £228.
+This tour takes approximately 18 minutes and costs about £233.

 Helicopter flight on a Sunday

 The majority of the helicopter tours depart from Manhattan.
-Where, due to strict city regulations they are not permitted to fly on a Sunday.
+Due to strict city regulations helicopters are not permitted to fly from Manhattan on a Sunday.
 Do you still want to take your helicopter flight on a Sunday?
-Then there is a good value flight, which departs from New Jersey and even includes the option to take a transfer to the heliport!
+Then there is a good value flight, which departs from New Jersey.

 No Door Helicopter Tour